tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/setup.rst

 ==============================

-Some Amazon Marketplaces, such as Amazon Brazil, are not created by default as they are not officially supported by Odoo but might be compatible with your seller account.
+Some Amazon Marketplaces, such as Amazon Brazil, are not created by default as they are not officially supported by CoquiAPPs but might be compatible with your seller account.
 These marketplaces can be added manually should you wish to use them.
 See :ref:`here <amazon/supported-marketplaces>` for the exhaustive list of natively supported marketplaces.